Business Technical Assistance and Financing Plan

 Business closure and succession planning:

 Helping business owners understand the necessary steps to closing their business, liquidate their assets, dissolve corporations, or retirement/succession planning.
-Basin Business Advisors and Community Futures Greater Trail can assist in guiding these processes.
+Basin Business Advisors and Community Futures South Kootenay can assist in guiding these processes.
 There are many online and existing resources on this subject, so it may be enough to direct business owners to available resources.

 Timeline: During recovery up to 12 months following the event.